DiscoBizzle/Ghost-Simulator/story/bad-dog.md

 Player: It's only a dog.

 Count: Indeed, and that is the crux of the problem.

-It's rigged up my ghost-iPhone so that every time I go to pick up the thing and kick seven shades out of it I get a phone call that turns out to just be pictures of this dog looking cute and like something that you would not want to kick seven shades out of.
+Count: It's rigged up my ghost-iPhone so that every time I go to pick up the thing and kick seven shades out of it I get a phone call that turns out to just be pictures of this dog looking cute and like something that you would not want to kick seven shades out of.

 Player: That is very unfortunate.